dqm2991/Trietly/README.md

 # Trietly
+Failure is just a temporary resting place, not the end of the journey.
 No pressure, no diamonds.
 Rough diamonds need polishing to shine.
 Hardship is the forge that refines the gold within you.
 When you want to give up, remember why you started.